 There’s a lot to consider at the start of your pregnancy—and if you follow a vegan diet, questions about your diet and choosing a prenatal vitamin that fits your lifestyle are probably particularly top-of-mind.
 The good news: While we recommend chatting with your ob-gyn to ensure that your diet is providing the nutrition that you and your baby need, finding a high-quality, vegan prenatal multivitamin to fill any gaps is one thing you can definitely check off your list.

 What nutrients should vegans look for in a prenatal multivitamin?

 You probably know that while you can get a lot of the important nutrients you need through a balanced diet, you have to be wary about others.
 That’s true whether you’re pregnant or not, but practicing extra caution when you’re expecting isn’t a bad idea.
-A 2015 review from the International Journal of Obstetrics and Gynecology notes that while it’s possible to support a healthy pregnancy with a vegan or vegetarian diet, it’s important for pregnant women to pay attention to three nutrients in particular.
+A 2015 review from the International Journal of Obstetrics and Gynecology notes that while it’s possible to support a healthy pregnancy with a vegan or vegetarian diet, when shopping for a prenatal supplement, it’s important for pregnant women to pay attention to three nutrients in particular.

 - Let’s start with omega-3 fatty acids, which support brain health—and prenatal DHA provides support as your baby develops.
 It’s not always easy for vegans to get enough omega-3 through diet alone, since a primary source is fish.
 On that note, the struggle with finding a vegan-friendly DHA supplement is that many capsules on the market use fish oil.

 - Next up: vitamin B12, the eternal struggle for vegans and vegetarians everywhere.
 (We can practically hear the groans.)
 B12 is a key player in cell reproduction, and when we’re running low in this essential nutrient, it can manifest as brain fog and low energy.
 The problem?
-It’s found mostly in meats.
+It’s found mostly in animal products (aka meats).